 Brian H. Cameron is a Senior Consultant with Cutter Consortium's Business & Enterprise Architecture practice.
-He is also Strategic Director of the Center for Enterprise Architecture in the College of Information Sciences and Technology at the Pennsylvania State University.
-Dr. Cameron is also President of the Federation of Enterprise Architecture Professional Organizations (FEAPO).
-He works with a wide portfolio of companies on a variety of consulting engagements, ranging from systems integration projects to EA planning and design.
-Through his academic work, Dr. Cameron has consulted with such organizations as Accenture, AT&T Wireless, Avaya, Boeing, EMC Corp, Lockheed Martin, NSA, Oracle, Raytheon, US Marine Corps, and many others.
+He is the Associate Dean for Professional Graduate Programs in the Smeal College of Business at the Pennsylvania State University.
+Dr. Cameron is also Founding Director of the Center for Enterprise Architecture in the College of Information Sciences and Technology at Penn State and Founding President of the Federation of Enterprise Architecture Professional Organizations (FEAPO).
+He has worked with a wide portfolio of companies on a variety of consulting engagements, ranging from systems integration projects to enterprise and business architecture planning and design.
+Dr. Cameron has consulted with Accenture, AT&T Wireless, Avaya, Boeing, EMC Corp, Lockheed Martin, NSA, Oracle, Raytheon, US Marine Corps, and many others.

 Dr. Cameron’s primary research and consulting interests include EA value measurement, hybrid EA framework development, enterprise integration, information management and storage, and the use of simulations and gaming in education.
 The main focus areas for his teaching efforts are on graduate and senior-level capstone EA, enterprise integration, and IT consulting and information architecture courses.
 Dr. Cameron has designed and taught executive education sessions for senior IT executives on such topics as strategic alignment of IT and business strategies, EA value measurement, adaptive EA, IT governance, IT portfolio management, service-oriented architecture, and business process management.